cryptoecc/bitcoin/doc/Build_private_network.md

 f2fc88a8bc534cfb7e6bc8e7c7d944f440a6612a8b7d34c166ca76765e168c56
 ```

-The command sendrawtransaction returns a transaction hash (txid) as it submits the transaction on the network.
+The command `sendrawtransaction` returns a transaction hash (txid) as it submits the transaction on the network.

-### Step 5) Insert transaction to block
+### 4.5 Verification of the issued transaction in a block

-generate 1 block(insert transaction)
+Forming a new block with the created Tx included.

+Generate 1 block

 ```
 jun@ubuntu:~/bitcoin_ECC$bitcoin-cli generatetoaddress 1 39naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M